ctwiebe23/m-dot/README.md

 # Robot Car Project: M-DOT

-*CSCE 336 Embedded Systems // Spring 2025 // University of Nebraska-Lincoln*

-Repo containing code and diagrams for a maze-navigating robot car built for CSCE 336.
+Repo containing code and diagrams for a maze-navigating robot car built for my Embedded Systems class.
 The project uses an Arduino UNO, but operates purely using the ATmega328P registers — no Arduino libraries.

 ## Directories